anyamh12/sf-crime-data-story/README.md

 This project explored police incident reports across San Francisco during 2025 using publicly available data from the San Francisco Police Department.
 The analysis found that the Tenderloin, South of Market, and Mission District neighborhoods recorded the highest numbers of reported incidents.
 Monthly totals remained relatively consistent throughout the year, with January reporting the most incidents.

-While these findings reveal where police reports were most frequently recorded, they do not measure the actual amount of crime occuring in each neighborhood or explain why differences exist.
+While these findings reveal where police reports were most frequently recorded, they do not measure the actual amount of crime occurring in each neighborhood or explain why differences exist.
 Population density, tourism, reporting, and police activity all influence the number of reported incidents.

 Future reporting could strengthen this analysis by comparing multiple years, examining specific crime categories, calculating crime rates per capita, and incorporating interviews with community members and public safety officials.
 By combining quantitative data with additional reporting, journalist can produce a more accurate and balanced understanding of public safety in San Francisco.